jaysella/spoonriver/README.md

 This repository houses the source code and data for the *Spoon River Anthology* project.
 This site provides a graphical interface to view and analyze the anthology's 200+ characters and stories.

-Original source code by <a href="https://jaysella.dev" target="_blank">Jay Sella</a>
+Original source code by <a href="https://jaysella.dev" target="_blank">Jay Sella</a>.

-Original data + information created + curated by Jay Sella, Oscar Lloyd, and Nick Casertano
+Original data + information created + curated by Jay Sella, Oscar Lloyd, and Nick Casertano.

 ## 🚀 Quick start